 Existing Commission strategic documents underpin the necessity of improving the efficiency and effectiveness of law enforcement and judicial cooperation in the EU, as well as of expanding the cooperation with third countries.
-These include, among others, the Security Union Strategy6, the Counter-Terrorism Agenda for the EU7, and the EU Strategy to tackle organised crime8.
+These include, among others, the Security Union Strategy10, the Counter-Terrorism Agenda for the EU11, and the EU Strategy to tackle organised crime12.

 In line with these strategic documents, international cooperation has also been enhanced in the area of law enforcement.
-Based on the authorisation by the Council9, the Commission has negotiated Agreements on the exchange of personal data between the European Union Agency for Law Enforcement Cooperation (Europol), e.g. with New Zealand.
+Based on the authorisation by the Council13, the Commission has negotiated an Agreement with New Zealand on the exchange of personal data with the European Union Agency for Law Enforcement Cooperation (Europol).